kencx/source/README.md

 # Source
 Source for [blog](https://ken.cheo.dev).
-Hosted on Hetzner behind Nginx.
+Hosted on Hetzner behind Caddy.

 ## New Content
 To quickly create new content, use the following `hugo new` commands.